 Ge Wang is the Clark and Crossan Endowed Chair Professor and Director of the Biomedical Imaging Center at the Rensselaer Polytechnic Institute.
 At the AI-based X-ray Imaging System (AXIS) lab, Wang and his team focus on innovation and translation of x-ray computed tomography, optical molecular tomography, multi-scale and multi-modality imaging, and AI/machine learning for image reconstruction and analysis.

-Wang will be a plenary speaker at SPIE Optics + Photonics, where he will discuss x-ray imaging and challenges in the "Wild West of AI."
+Wang was a plenary speaker at SPIE Optics + Photonics, where he discussed x-ray imaging and challenges in the "Wild West of AI."

 Can you explain what AI can provide to the medical-imaging community and patients?